 A drive across the countryside #Battambang gets onto you.
-Crossing the oozing green farm fields over a tuk tuk ride, stopping by a small village bistro and trying freshly grilled Tacos with tangy salad; getting tanned in the summery weather is so pleasing!!
+Crossing the oozing green farm fields over a tuk-tuk ride, stopping by a small village bistro, and trying freshly grilled Tacos with tangy salad; getting tanned in the summery weather is so pleasing!!

 Plov Thmey: The Hanging Bridge:

-One of the stops was by the hanging bridge, connecting the villages residing at both the sides of the river.
+One of the stops was by the hanging bridge, connecting the villages residing at both sides of the river.
 The view of the place is so canvas perfect.
-Apart from using the bridge by foot, locals also carry their light vehicles like cycles or bikes over the bridge.
-The river though seems of decent flow during dry season, the water level rises to few meters high during monsoon.
+Apart from using the bridge on foot, locals also carry their light vehicles like cycles or bikes over the bridge.
+The river though seems of decent flow during the dry season, the water level rises to few meters high during monsoon.

 There is also a monastery just in front of the bridge, the surrounding village is quiet and it’s a good place for a 10 minutes break.

 So coming back to Killing Cave, it’s up above the hill.
-A tuk tuk is not allowed up there, so there are two ways to go up the hills, one by walking (which takes 1 hour to do the entire tour) or by hiring a small truck (USD 3.00 pp), which of-course is faster and easier.
+A tuk-tuk is not allowed up there, so there are two ways to go up the hills, one by walking (which takes 1 hour to do the entire tour) or by hiring a small truck (USD 3.00 pp), which of course is faster and easier.

-First stop was the monastery: The place is very interesting, scenic and depicts the Cambodian theism of life and death.
+First stop was the monastery: The place is very interesting, scenic, and depicts the Cambodian theism of life and death.

 o From the monastery one walks to the killing cave, which has been turned into a Buddhist temple, also the unearthed skulls, bones are kept inside the temple to offer respect to the gone souls.
 The place is closed after 5 in the evening.